In 2018, the Fund established a Preschool Scholarship to provide tuition to Gold Star families.

 ”“The VOTECH scholarship from Special Operations Fund allowed me to receive the training I needed to elevate a longtime interest into a career—while we were already putting two kids through college.
 Thanks to the scholarship, I am working in a completely new job field with plenty of opportunities ahead!”– Heather, VOTECH Recipient

-Fund provides grants for merit-based scholarships awarded by the Unit Scholarship Fund, Fort Bragg, NC; the Night Stalker Foundation, Fort Campbell, KY; The Rangers Scholarship Fund, Fort Benning, GA; the Navy SEAL Foundation, Virginia Beach, VA; The Association (USAF), Fort Bragg, NC; and Vigilant Torch Foundation, Springfield, VA.
+Fund provides grants for merit-based scholarships awarded by the Unit Scholarship Fund, Fort Liberty, NC; the Night Stalker Foundation, Fort Campbell, KY; the Rangers Scholarship Fund, Fort Moore, GA; the Navy SEAL Foundation, Virginia Beach, VA; The Association (USAF), Fort Liberty, NC; and Vigilant Torch Foundation, Springfield, VA.

 ”“Without the Fund’s generous support, we would not be able to award as many scholarships to those deserving children and spouses.”– President, Vigilant Torch Foundation